iamSShan/machine_learning_algorithms/supervised/decisionTrees/README.md

  * Root Node: Base node of the tree, it represents the entire sample and this gets classified into two or more homogeneous sets.
  * Leaf Node: We get this when we reach at the end of the tree
- * Splitting: Diving root node or sub-node to further sets based on some condition.
+ * Splitting: Dividing root node or sub-node to further sets based on some condition.
  * Branch/Sub Tree: It is formed, when tree or node is splitted.
 In other words, it is a sub section of entire tree.
  * Pruning: It is opposite of splitting.
 It is removing of unwanted branches from tree.
- * Impurity: For example if a bag has just blue color balls and we have to find probability that we pick blue color ball only, then in that case impurtiy is zero.
+ * Impurity: For example if a bag has just blue color balls and we have to find probability that we pick blue color ball only, then in that case impurity is zero.
 But if that same bag has different color balls, then impurity will be greater than 0.

 ### Important terms:
 * **Entropy**: It is the measure of impurity(or purity).
 It defines randomness in data.
 It is the first step to solve the problem of decision tree.
 In order to select best attribute of the node, which can be used for splitting further, we use entropy.